 Why it matters in a DAM

 If your library is a working photography archive rather than a collection of finished marketing JPEGs, RAW support isn't a nice-to-have — it's the difference between the DAM being your actual working catalog or just a place finished exports get dumped afterward.
 Tools built around finished brand assets often treat RAW as a generic file type with no special preview or metadata handling; tools built for photographers tend to support RAW from major camera brands specifically, with fast thumbnail generation even at scale.
+Because a RAW file cannot safely be rewritten, any keywords or copyright you add end up in a sidecar file beside it — which must then be backed up and moved along with the RAW itself.

 Buyer’s test: during a trial, upload a batch of your own actual camera RAW files (not test JPEGs) and check two things: does the thumbnail generate quickly and look correct, and does the DAM read the camera-embedded metadata without you re-entering it?
 A tool that only shows a generic file icon, or takes noticeably longer per RAW file than per JPEG, isn't built for an active photography workflow.